 Check out the Instagram page of our foster volunteer and keep up with some of our baby kittens!

 There are many ways to help us save the lives of these kittens.
 Our greatest need is for fosters who can care for them.
 We can only say yes to taking in so many kittens from the shelter when we have the space.
 If you are interested in fostering, please contact us!
 We will provide all the necessary materials and information for you to be a successful foster.
-It can be overwhelming and feel like a huge undertaking, but we are there for our volunteers every step of the way and will make sure you feel confident in what you are doing.
+It can be overwhelming and feel like a huge undertaking, but we are there for our volunteers every step of the way to make sure you feel confident in what you are doing.
 Can’t open your home but still want to help?
 We desperately need monetary donations and donations of supplies for these babies.
 Ideas can be found on our Amazon wish list!
 Still unsure, but just want to get your foot in the door?
 Come visit!
 There is never any pressure, and we always have lots of cats and kittens to love on.
 Who knows, maybe you’ll just find your passion and save lives at the same time!
-It is our mission to get Valdosta to no kill and we can’t do it without you!
+It is our mission to get Valdosta to no kill status and we can’t do it without you!